wiperi/c-note/README.md

 # Welcome
-This is a code repo for training and studing
+This is a code repositary for training and studing